 Carpenter bees have two “broods” per year, late spring and usually mid-summer, although emergence time depends on temperature.
 We have treated surfaces that carpenter bees tend to infest with a material that will last one complete season or at least 6 months.
 It takes up to two weeks to take effect especially in early spring’s cool or rainy weather.
 Males are aggressive, but can not sting.
 After two weeks and for up to 6 months if you still see carpenter bees infesting the area that we’ve treated, give us a call.

 Wasps and Hornets

 Your technician has treated the visible wasp and hornet nests you called us to remove.
 In some cases we may need to return later to remove the nest because many members of the colony are still in the field.
 Please do not disturb the nest after treatment.
 In some cases the nest is inaccessible and can not be removed by us, your technician will let you know.
-There maybe some staining on siding and brick in some cases that we can’t remove, usually a power washer can be used to remove this staining.
-In rare cases enough workers survive in the field to rebuild the nest, let us know and we will return to remove it.
-We warranty nest removal for 60 days.
+There may be some staining on siding and brick in some cases that we can’t remove, usually a power washer can be used to remove this staining.
 Wasps, hornets and yellow jackets are extremely aggressive in the late season, especially in warmer weather.